Compliance Fatigue: Why Websites That 'Passed' Yesterday Fail Today

 - Monitor with nightly re-scans.

-- Validate region-specific risks with AODA or ADA checker.
+- Validate region-specific risks with ADA checker.

 Conclusion